-The NJSIAA will utilize the UCLA Olympic Analytical Laboratory to test samples from high school student-athletes in New Jersey.
-The UCLA laboratory is accredited by the World Anti-Doping Agency (WADA).
+The NJSIAA will utilize the UCLA Olympic Analytical Laboratory to test samples from student athletes in New Jersey.
+The UCLA laboratory is the only laboratory in the United States that is fully accredited by the World Anti-Doping Agency.

 14. What type of test will be used?